-Consumer health devices are, to the extent they are "medical devices", covered by the MDR 2002 and the EU MDR.
-All medical devices need to meet the applicable CE marking requirements in these regulations and must be registered.
+Consumer health devices are, to the extent they are "medical devices", covered by the MDR 2002, as amended.
+All medical devices need to meet the applicable CE marking requirements in these regulations and must be registered, and with effect from 1 July 2023, a UKCA (UK Conformity Assessed) mark shall be required in order to place a medical device on the Great Britain market.
+There will be separate requirements for certain medical devices placed on the Northern Ireland market.

-All consumer devices are regulated by the UK General Product Safety Regulations 2005 and those other CE marking regulations which apply to the specific product, e.g. UK Electrical Equipment (Safety) Regulations 2016, etc. Evidence of compliance with applicable CE marking laws and regulations must be compiled and maintained by a nominated responsible person in the EU (after Brexit, the UK).
-Once EU law ceases to apply after Brexit, the UK will implement its own "UKCA" mark, and the UK CE marking regulations will be updated accordingly.
+All consumer devices are regulated by the UK General Product Safety Regulations 2005 and those other CE/UKCA marking regulations which apply to the specific product, e.g. UK Electrical Equipment (Safety) Regulations 2016, etc. Evidence of compliance with applicable CE/UKCA marking laws and regulations must be compiled and maintained by a nominated responsible person in the EU (after Brexit, the UK).